ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 The {@link module:highlight/highlight~Highlight} plugin registers:

-* Dropdown: `'highlightDropdown'`.
+* The `'highlightDropdown'` dropdown,
-* Command: `'highlight'`.
+* The {@link module:highlight/highlightcommand~HighlightCommand `'highlight'`} command.

-	The number of options and their names are based on the {@link module:highlight/highlight~HighlightConfig#options `highlight.options`} configuration option).
+	The number of options and their names correspond to the {@link module:highlight/highlight~HighlightConfig#options `highlight.options`} configuration option.

-	You can change highlight of the current selection by executing command with proper value:
+	You can change the highlight of the current selection by executing the command with a desired value:

 	```js
 	editor.execute( 'highlight', { value: 'marker' } );
 	```

-	The Value passed to `highlight` corresponds to the `model` property in configuration object.
-For default configuration:
+	The `value` corresponds to the `model` property in configuration object.
+For the default configuration:
 	```js
 	highlight.options = [
 		{ model: 'marker', class: 'marker', title: 'Marker', color: '#ffff66', type: 'marker' },